jaybayron9/Con-chat/README.md

 - Secure authentication: Protect user data with a robust authentication system.
 - User-friendly interface: A clean and intuitive design for a seamless user experience.

-## Usage

-Provide instructions on how to use your application, including installation and setup instructions, if applicable.

 ## Technologies Used

 List the technologies, libraries, and frameworks you used to build ConChat.